People change.

 Contra Costa District Attorney

-People resentenced through Prosecutor-Initiated Resentencing.
+People resentenced through this area of law.

 Stay informed.
 Read the latest news on Prosecutor-Initiated Resentencing.